Survey Widget

 data-project-key="your-project-key"></script>

-1. A survey is in Live status with a ClientSide trigger.
+1. The survey is in Live status.

 2. A trigger rule matches (URL pattern, custom event, or time-on-page).